aclai-lab/SoleModels.jl/docs/src/index.md

 Welcome to the documentation for [SoleModels](https://github.com/aclai-lab/SoleModels.jl), the first ever framework for **symbolic learning**.
-This package provides the basic structures for representing symbolic models and data.
+This package provides the basic structures for representing symbolic models.
 Note that it does not provide any implementation of symbolic learning algorithms.
 At the current state, [ModalDecisionTrees](https://github.com/aclai-lab/ModalDecisionTrees.jl) is